shivanikhobrekar/MelanomaDetectionAssignment/README.md

 # Melanoma-Detection-using-custom-cnn
 >
-> This project uses a custom CNN to detect melanoma in images of skin lesions among 10 classes.
-The Gradio library is used to create a web app for the model prediction.
-The model predicts with an % accuracy.
+> This project uses a custom CNN to detect melanoma in images among 9 classes.
+The model predicts with 90% accuracy.

 ## Table of Contents